sergioness/SortedContainer/README.md

 # SortedContainer
-Kind of high-performance container, using Java TreeMap
+An implementation of a high-performance container, using Java TreeMap